-The other night, I was scrolling through Facebook and I came across a post seeking feedback about how other educators would feel about hearing their fellow educators say to children (when doing unwanted behaviour) “that makes me very sad” and it got me thinking about our professional practice changing over time based on research and our own learning and this is a great example to research and think about together with our teams.
+The other night, I was scrolling through Facebook and I came across a post seeking feedback about how other educators would feel about hearing their fellow educators say to children (when they see a behaviour that challenges them) “that makes me very sad” and it got me thinking about our professional practice changing over time based on research and our own learning and this is a great example to research and think about together with our teams.

 Give your team time to change these things and start with why.
 Remember, our words have the power to shape young minds, so why not create an environment where children feel empowered, supported, and ready to thrive.
 In education and care settings, effective communication is vital for building strong relationships with children and promoting their emotional well-being.
 Language plays a crucial role in shaping a child's understanding of the world around them.
 While it's important to acknowledge and address emotions, I struggle with using phrases like "that makes me very sad" for a range of reasons…